vendidero/shiptastic-for-woocommerce/readme.txt

 Tags: shipping, woocommerce, shipments, rules, woo Requires at least: 5.4
 Tested up to: 6.8
-Stable tag: 4.8.0
+Stable tag: 4.8.1
 Requires PHP: 5.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Shiptastic for WooCommerce is your all-in-one shipping and fulfillment solution for WooCommerce covering (partial) shipments and return management.
+Shiptastic for WooCommerce is your all-in-one shipping and fulfillment solution for WooCommerce.

 == Description ==

-Shiptastic for WooCommerce is your all-in-one shipping and fulfillment solution for WooCommerce covering (partial) shipments and return management.
+Shiptastic for WooCommerce is your all-in-one shipping and fulfillment solution for WooCommerce covering (partial) shipments, return management & much more.

 * *Shipments* - Create (partial) shipments for orders - either automatically or by hand.
 * *Returns* - Allow your customers to submit return requests for orders.
 Review and process requests from within your admin panel.
 * *Packaging* - Store your packaging options to allow Shiptastic to pack your customer's cart/order based on your available options.
 * *Shipping Rules* - Create complex shipping scenarios and calculate shipping costs based on your packaging options.
 * *Shipping Service Providers* - Either use one of our available provider integrations or manually add you shipping service provider.

+= Order Fulfillment =

+With Shiptastic for WooCommerce you may fulfill your orders right from your WooCommerce backend instead of relying on expensive third-party services.
+Create shipments, either automatically or manually, which sync all necessary data (e.g. packaging, weight, dimensions) based on your products and choose different shipping service providers to create labels.
+Send notifications to your customers with tracking links and descriptions as soon as a shipment is marked as shipped.

+= Handle returns with ease =

+Shiptastic for WooCommerce makes accepting returns easier for you and your customers.
+Allow your customers (guest and registered customers) to create return requests for applicable orders which you may either automatically accept or manually approve.
+Notify your customers about return shipments and send return instructions, including return labels, to your customers.
+Optionally charge a fee for a return which will be automatically deducted from the refund created to the return shipment.

 = UPS® integration =